Board of Directors

 Charlotte Carver, Emeritus Board Member

 Alex Hagen is an attorney at Cadwell Sanford Deibert & Garry LLP.
 He graduated from the University of Chicago with a B.A. in English Literature.
 While teaching high school, he obtained an M.Ed from Montana State University and then attended law school at the University of South Dakota.
 Alex’s interest in the arts is wide-ranging.
-He has edited and contributed to poetry anthologies published by Scurfpea Press and has been published in webzines such as the Awl and the Classical.
-He is a South Dakota native and currently lives in Sioux Falls with his wife and daughter.
+He has edited and contributed to poetry anthologies published by Scurfpea Press and has been published in web zines such as the Awl and the Classical.
+He is a South Dakota native and currently lives in Sioux Falls with his family.

 Molly McCarthy joined the Arts Council board in 2010, serving as Vice President.
 During her 2 years as President, she was privileged to serve on the Design Team for the Meldrum Park mural project and participate in the cultural planning process.
 She is Secretary of the LifeScape board of directors, transitioning from the Children’s Care Hospital and School board.
-Married to Ken Berger, she is mother of two and represents the audience sector of the community.
+Married to Ken Berger, she is the mother of two.

 Charlotte Carver’s interest and service to the arts at the community, state, and regional level began with the local symphony.
 Appointed executive director of the South Dakota Arts Council from 1967 to 1988, she currently serves as emeritus board member of the Sioux Falls Arts Council.

 Clara Hart was born in Mozambique in southeast Africa during the period of Portuguese Colonialism.
-Her family moved to several countries as refugees, and moved to San Diego in 1988.
+Her family moved to several countries as refugees.
 In 1989, she made Sioux Falls her home.
 Clara studied Social Work at Augustana University and Political Science, History & International Relations at the University of Sioux Falls.
-She has worked for Sioux Falls Housing and Redevelopment and served refugee and immigrant families.
-Clara worked in the Minnehaha County Resources Department, served on the board of directors for Lutheran Social Services, Board of Trustees for Killian Community College, League of Women Voters, The Banquet, LSS Refugee and Resettlement and was President for the National Board of Refugee and Immigrant Women’s Network based in Atlanta, Georgia.
+She has served on the board of directors for Lutheran Social Services, Board of Trustees for Killian Community College, League of Women Voters, The Banquet, LSS Refugee and Resettlement and was President for the National Board of Refugee and Immigrant Women’s Network based in Atlanta, Georgia.
 She also co-founded the Refugee Women’s Association here in Sioux Falls.
-Currently, Clara works for LifeScape, formerly Children’s Care Hospital and was elected to serve as an advocate through Refugee Congress.
-Clara is working towards her Masters in Social Work.
+After a career in social service focusing on immigrant and refugee populations, Clara continues to be active in our local community as well as serve as a member of the national Refugee Congress.